 Cluster B.

 RBMs are largely ignored in most of the constitutional charters of the countries under research.
 Only the constitution of Sweden (Instrument of Government, Art.
-2) declares itself in favor of the possibility for religious (as well as ethnic and linguistic) minorities to "preserve and develop a cultural and social life of their own” while that of Belgium presents a specific norm in favor of BOs (Art.
+2) declares itself in favor of the possibility for religious (as well as ethnic and linguistic) minorities to "preserve and develop a cultural and social life of their own” while those of Belgium (Art.
+11) and Cyprus (Art.
+2 and 110) present a specific norm in favor of BOs (Art.
 11); the constitutional texts of two other countries -Romania (Art.
 6.1) and Poland (Art.
 35.2)- do not explicitly mention RBMs but contain a reference to religious identity in the norms for the protection of ethnic and national minorities (the declaration of the Hungarian constitution to "value the various religious traditions of our country" was not considered for scoring purposes because it is too general and included in the preamble, which has no legally binding value).
 More frequent are constitutional references to the majority religion.
-They are included in the constitutions of Finland (Art.
+They are included in the constitution of Cyprus (Art.110), Denmark (Art.
+4), Finland (Art.
 76), Greece (Art.
 3), Italy (Art.
 7), Poland (Art.
 25.4), Spain (Art.
 16.3) and in the Instrument of Government of Sweden (Art.
 2) and contribute to increasing the distance between majority and minority religions indicated in the G-index.

 Cluster C.

 The legal systems of most European countries include laws on freedom of religion and belief or religious organizations.
 They contain rules that apply to RBMs and help protect their rights.
-The exception is Belgium, which has no such legislation.
+The exceptions are Belgium and Cyprus, which have no such legislation.
 In two cases (Finland and Greece), these laws also contain provisions that provide special protection to specific RBMs.

 Cluster D.

-Some countries (Hungary, Italy, Spain) have entered into agreements with RBMs or have enacted laws agreed with RBMs (Poland).
+Some countries (Croatia, Hungary, Italy, Portugal, Spain) have have entered into agreements with RBMs or have enacted laws agreed with RBMs (Poland).
 In this way, the principle of participation has been implemented, allowing RBMs to take part in decision-making processes on matters that directly concern them.
 For this reason, a moderately positive score has been given to those countries which have concluded such agreements.

 Cluster E.